apollo

 caution

-Children can take Fludrocortisone for a short term treatment under child specialist supervision.
-Long term use of Fludrocortisone in children's should be avoided as it may lead to slow growth.
+Fludrocortisone may be given to children for a short-term treatment under a child specialist's supervision.
+Long-term use of Fludrocortisone in children should be avoided, as it may lead to growth retardation.
 Consult your doctor for further advice.

 Habit Forming